Why dozens of Democrats left Texas and how Republicans want to punish them

 AUSTIN, Texas (AP) — Dozens of Democratic state lawmakers in Texas have scattered to points across the country in a last-ditch effort to prevent Republicans from adopting U.S. House maps that President Donald Trump wants in place before the 2026 midterm elections.

+The effect was immediate: The Republican-controlled state House did not have the required quorum for a scheduled vote on the new district maps Monday afternoon.
+The House planned to try again Tuesday, even with no expectation that Democrats will return.

-Gov. Greg Abbott and fellow Republicans are threatening to try to remove the Democrats from office, levy daily fines and even have the lawmakers arrested if they don’t return to the Capitol.
+Gov. Greg Abbott and fellow Republicans are threatening to try to remove the Democrats from office, levy daily fines and even have the lawmakers arrested if they don’t come back to the Capitol.
+Abbott ordered Texas Department of Public Safety troopers to track down the lawmakers and bring them to the Capitol.

 Here are some things to know about the scene unfolding in Texas.